-Dr Jon Stone
+Professor Jon Stone

-Work Dept. Clinical Neurosciences, University of Edinburgh
+Specialty: Neurologist, Dept. Clinical Neurosciences, University of Edinburgh

 Address: Western General Hosp Crewe Rd Edinburgh EH42XU UK

-Job Title: Consultant Neurologist and Honorary Senior Lecturer
+Job Title: Consultant Neurologist and Honorary Reader

 Qualifications: MBChB MRCP PhD

-With colleagues Michael Sharpe, Alan Carson and Charles Warlow I have also worked on the Scottish Neurological Symptoms Study (SNSS), (a large epidemiological study in neurology outpatients), a randomised controlled trial of treatment of guided self-help published in 2011, a functional MRI study of functional paralysis and systematic reviews.
-I have been an advisor to the DSM-5 and ICD-11 and the development of professional organisations in the area.
+With colleagues Michael Sharpe, Alan Carson and Charles Warlow he has also worked on the Scottish Neurological Symptoms Study (SNSS), (a large epidemiological study in neurology outpatients), a randomised controlled trial of treatment of guided self-help published in 2011, a functional MRI study of functional paralysis and systematic reviews.
+He led on new diagnostic criteria for functional disorders in DSM-5 and ICD-11 and the development of professional organisations in the area.

 Professort Stone currently (2018) runs a weekly clinic for patients with functional movement disorders and dissociative (non-epileptic) seizures at the Western General Hospital in Edinburgh.
 Stone is unable to see referrals from outside South East Scotland, does not carry out private practice, and still receives more clinical referrals than he can personally see.
 Professor Jon Stone is keen to improve clinical understanding and treatments for patients with functional neurological symptoms.
-I believe the best way to do this is through clinical research and by providing good educational and self-help resources to improve knowledge and attitudes among doctors and patients.
+He states “I believe the best way to do this is through clinical research and by providing good educational and self-help resources to improve knowledge and attitudes among doctors and patients.”